DoyleMichaelJames/Doyle-read-me/README.md

 When I write bug reports, I provide detailed steps to recreate.

-**To prioritize** bugs, backlogs, roadmaps, etc, I’ll need your help balancing 3 considerations: 1, Cost of Doing Nothing 💸; 2, Return on Investment 📈; and 3, Speed to Insight 💡.
+**To prioritize** bugs, backlogs, roadmaps, etc, I’ll need your help balancing 3 considerations:

+- 1, Cost of Doing Nothing 💸;
+- 2, Return on Investment 📈;
+- 3, Speed to Insight 💡.

 **To learn** a new domain/skill, I love sandboxes, and I’ll often ask ‘false dichotomy’ brainstorm questions --- like “would we rather deploy every single hour or only once per year?” --- often to prompt meta-discussion about whether it's the right question.